mkprz/mkprz.github.io/_posts/2016-05-04-tm-cc2-kolache-eval.md

  - hand went into pocket Once
  - 40+ ums
  - record yourself, it will help
-5. you are coming along greatly!! clear vocalsl great animation.
+5. you are coming along greatly!! clear vocals, great animation.
 Work on movement with meaning and speaking w/o notes.
 Great job.
 6. started speech with "so".
 Need a more dramatic opening.
 Great speaking voice.
    Good presence in front of room. congratulations.
-7. Great speach, continue to give speeches, you will overcome use of filler words.
+7. Great speech, continue to give speeches, you will overcome use of filler words.
 8. Much more relaxed delivery.
 Content was great, got lost @ 2:30 mark.
  - use of "uhs" and "ums"
   * practice with video will eliminate this habit